 Although God, because of mans rebellion and sin, cannot practically remove earthly suffering (not even Christ could avoid that), He provides a way for His sinful creation to escape eternal suffering and gives them the hope of home in heaven with Him, where there will be no more suffering.

-According to the Bible, however, God’s solution to the problem will not appeal to the bulk of mankind.
-And the reason -- because they prefer their own will -- either refusing to believe or not caring what God says or has done.
+Because they prefer their own will; either refusing to believe or not caring what God says or has done.

 On the one hand, if God is wiser than we, His judgement must differ from ours on many things, and not least on what is good and evil.
 What seems to us good may therefore not be good in His eyes, and what seems to us evil may not be evil to God (Many passages in the scriptures tell us this).